nanross/my-first-github-repository/README.md

 # my-first-github-repository
 Here is my first github repository.

-README.md was just edited manually
+README.md was just edited manually.
+This file was modified locally.